dombidav/afp2_web/doc/system_plan.md

 **Order management:** Should be able to rewiew the incoming orders.

-## Marketing requirements
-**Coupons:** At the payment methods the customer should be able to use coupons which give them discounts.

-**Discounts:** The admin should be able to add discounts on products which should be displayed at the Shop Page, the Product Page and at the Order Page as well.

 ## Sales requirements
 The management team should be able to add, delete and modify products.
 When they modify a product they can change any property which they gave to the product when they added it to the shop.

 They can review all the orders at the Order Management Page.